Vertebral artery: Structure

-The vertebral arteries usually arise from the posterosuperior aspect of the central subclavian arteries on each side of the body, then enter deep to the transverse process at the level of the 6th cervical vertebrae (C6), or occasionally (in 7.5% of cases) at the level of C7.
-They then proceed superiorly, in the transverse foramen of each cervical vertebra.
-Once they have passed through the transverse foramen of C1 (also known as the atlas), the vertebral arteries travel across the posterior arch of C1 and through the suboccipital triangle before entering the foramen magnum.
+The vertebral artery typically arises from the superior aspect of the central subclavian artery on each side of the body, then enters deep to the transverse process at the level of the 6th cervical vertebrae (C6),.
+It then proceeds superiorly, in the transverse foramen of each cervical vertebra.
+Once it has passed through the transverse foramen of C1 (also known as the atlas), the vertebral artery travels across the posterior arch of C1 and through the suboccipital triangle before entering the foramen magnum.

 Nunziante Ippolito, a Neapolitan physician, identified the "angle of Nunziante Ippolito" to find the vertebral artery, between the anterior scalene muscle and the longus colli muscle.

-Inside the skull, the two vertebral arteries join to form the basilar artery at the base of the pons.
+Inside the skull, both vertebral arteries join to form the basilar artery at the base of the pons.
 The basilar artery is the main blood supply to the brainstem and connects to the Circle of Willis to potentially supply the rest of the brain if there is compromise to one of the carotids.
 At each cervical level, the vertebral artery sends branches to the surrounding musculature via the anterior spinal arteries.